jklarica/best_price_finder/README.md

 1. Optimise the `products.utils.get_price` function which is very long running under certain circumstances and contains faults
-2. Implement the form as specified in the wireframe above
+2. Implement the form as specified in the wireframe above using a modern javascript framework such as React, Vue or Angular.
 3. Hook up the interface to the backend, such that the user can find the cheapest price by specifying a product, start date and nights